XYCynthiaT/cv/content/authors/admin/_index.md

     url: https://zivkoviclab.ucdavis.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include multi-omics, deep learning, and neurodegerative diseases.
+bio: My research interests include multi-omics, machine learning, and neurodegerative diseases.

 # Interests to show in About widget
 interests:
   - Bioinformatics
   - Glycosylation
   - Multi-omics
-  - Deep Learning
+  - Machine Learning

 # Education to show in About widget
 education: